 The extended mode register controls functions beyond those controlled by the mode register; these additional functions are DLL enable/disable and output drive strength.
-These functions are controlled via the bits shown in the Extended Mode Register Definition Diagram.
+These functions are controlled via the bits shown in Figure 7, Extended Mode Register Definition Diagram, on page 11.
 The extended mode register is programmed via the LOAD MODE REGISTER command to the mode register (with BA0 = 1 and BA1 = 0) and will retain the stored information until it is programmed again or the device loses power.
-The enabling of the DLL should always be followed by a LOAD MODE REGISTER command to the mode register (BA0/BA1 both LOW) to reset the DLL.
+The enabling of the DLL should always be followed by a LOAD MODE REGISTER command to the mode register (BA0/BA1 both low) to reset the DLL.